-We take into account correlations between the weights when constructing this Gaussian.
+We took into account correlations between the weights when constructing this Gaussian.
 This is, in essence, an Approximate Bayesian Computation computation, with one key limitation.
-We are limited by the lines of sight available to us in the Millennium Simulation, and by the computational time required to search for lines of sight matching a given lens.
-For the majority of lenses this is not an issue, as there are more than enough similar lines of sight in the simulation to produce posteriors that are well fit by a smooth GEV distribution.
-For very overdense lenses where the posterior is noisy due to a small number of matching sightlines, we must widen the search Gaussian.
+We were limited by the lines of sight available to us in the Millennium simulation, and by the computational time required to search for lines of sight matching a given lens.
+For the majority of lenses this is not an issue, as there were more than enough similar lines of sight in the simulation to produce posteriors that are well fit by a smooth Generalized Extreme Value (GEV) distribution.
+For very overdense lenses where the posterior is noisy due to a small number of matching sightlines, we widened the search Gaussian.
 The majority of lenses in our sample do not require this intervention, or require only a modest widening to achieve acceptable results.
 We note that this procedure may bias more extreme lenses towards more moderate values of $\kappa_{\rm{ext}}$, as widening the search region will naturally include more lines of sight from the central peak of the distribution.